Variables and types¶

 numbers.
 This means that an and-reduce over any positive number is always going

-to be zero because the most significant bit is zero, E.g: 0xFF@&[..] == 0
+to be zero because the most significant bit is zero, E.g: 0xFF#&[..] == 0.
+In

 some cases, a close-range will be needed if the intention is to ignore the sign.

-E.g: 0xFF@&[0..<8] == -1
+E.g: 0xFF#&[0..<8] == -1.

 The bit selection operator only works with ranges, boolean, and integers.
 It